rcpurdue/agmipex/README.md

 ## Input Files

 The tool allows the user to select from mutliple data files.
 These are stored in the "data" subdirectory.
-Note that data files must conform to the following format restrictions:
+Note that data files must meet the requirements:

-1. CSV files
+1. File must be in CSV (comma separated values) format.
-2. Initial header line
+2. File must contain an initial header line.
-3. Columns with spelling and order: Model,Scenario,Region,Indicator,Sector,Unit,Year,Value
+3. Columns must use the following spelling and order exactly: Model, Scenario, Region, Indicator, Sector, Unit, Year, Value

-Example
+4. Data in each column must be of type string, except for the "Year" (numeric integer) and "Value" (numeric float) columns.

+Example:
 Model,Scenario,Region,Indicator,Sector,Unit,Year,Value
-"MOD","Scenario_1","REG","POPT","TOT","million",2001,1.23456
+"MOD","Scenario_1","REG","INDIC","SEC","million",2001,1.23456
 ...

 ## Development